 Make the Cloths

-3. Place the fringe on the edge of the cloth in the middle of a long side of the cloth rectangle, so the top (secured) edge of the fringe is on the cloth and the fringe is flowing freely below the edge of the fabric.
+2. Place the fringe on the edge of the cloth in the middle of a long side of the cloth rectangle, so the top edge of the fringe is on the cloth and the fringe is flowing freely below the edge of the fabric.

-4. Using a zig-zag stitch and gold thread, sew the fringe to the edge of the fabric.
-You may not need many pins/clips, since it's "all hands on deck" for this part.
+4. Using a zig-zag stitch and matching thread, sew the fringe to the edge of the fabric, aligning it as you go.
 The velvet and fringe are slippery; sew slowly and carefully, continually smoothing the velvet and straightening the fringe as you go.
 At the corners, simply fold the fringe 90* at the corner and keep on sewing all the way back to the beginning.

 5. When you get a few inches from the starting point, estimate how much more fringe you'll need and carefully cut it from the remainder of your fringe.
 (Put a piece of tape or a clip over the raw edge of the remining fringe so it doesn't unravel!)
 Fold the end under itself and match the folded edge to the starting point, sewing over the joined area and backstitching.